paulmillr/noble-curves/README.md

 - ➰ Short Weierstrass, Edwards, Montgomery curves
 - ✍️ ECDSA, EdDSA, Schnorr, BLS signature schemes, ECDH key agreement
 - 🔖 SUF-CMA and SBS (non-repudiation) for ed25519, ed448 and others
-- #️⃣ Hash-to-curve
-  for encoding or hashing an arbitrary string to an elliptic curve point
+- #️⃣ hash-to-curve for encoding or hashing an arbitrary string to an elliptic curve point
 - 🧜‍♂️ Poseidon ZK-friendly hash

 ### This library belongs to _noble_ crypto